hilary3211/Refinance-autoclaim/backend/README.md

 2. Auto-Claiming:

-- The bot interacts with the Ref Finance smart contract to claim rewards for all users.
+- The bot interacts with the CompoundX smart contract to claim rewards for all users.

 3. Compounding: